Tomato Varieties and

 …Click IMAGE to Enlarge

-'Costoluto Genovese' (Heirloom—Open Pollinated, 80-85 days) is so heavily ribbed that it looks misshapen, but these are some of the juiciest, best-tasting tomatoes you’ll ever grow.
+'Costoluto Fiorientino' (Heirloom—Open Pollinated, 80-85 days) is so heavily ribbed that it looks misshapen, but these are some of the juiciest, best-tasting tomatoes you’ll ever grow.
 These twisted, deep red tomatoes have orange shoulders when they’re ripe, so don’t leave them on the vine too long—usually not a problem since they’re so good!
-A client favorite in spite of relatively low yields.
+This tomato has great years and slightly off years, but remains a client favorite in spite of the variability.

 Salad Tomato Varieties—'Sweet Cluster' sets fat clusters of 6-8 tomatoes on multiple trusses.